 Find here in this lesson some easy and challenging net force word problems.

-What is the net force on the airplane in the figure above?
+What is the net force on the airplane in the figure below?

 The airplane is moving with a force of 800 N. However, there are two forces moving in the opposite direction on the airplane.